 - safeguarding adults policies and procedures;

-- know the identity of and how to contact staff with designated safeguarding responsibilities; what to do if they have concerns about the safety of a child or adult;
+- how to contact staff with designated safeguarding responsibilities; what to do if they have concerns about the safety of a child or adult;

-- other relevant procedures for example whistleblowing and allegations (see Whistleblowing and Allegations against People in Positions of Trust (PIPOT) – Multi-Agency Practice Guidance);
+- other relevant procedures for example whistleblowing and allegations (see the chapters on Whistleblowing and Person / People in Positions of Trust (PIPOT) – Multi-Agency Practice Guidance);

 - clear written statement of the standards of behaviour, code of conduct and the boundaries of appropriate behaviour expected of staff;

-- safeguarding adults and children training, and booked on relevant courses (see Safeguarding Training for Staff and Volunteers);
+- safeguarding adults and children training, and booked on relevant courses (see the Safeguarding Training for Staff and Volunteers chapter);

 - supervision and appraisal processes and know when the first sessions will take place.